Matt-Audu/HNG-Project-2/README.md

 - Log File: `/var/log/user_management.log` records the script's activity.
 - Password File: `/var/secure/user_passwords.txt` stores the generated passwords securely, with permissions set to allow access only by the owner.

-### Conclusion

-This script streamlines the user creation process on a Linux system by automating the setup of user accounts, groups, and passwords, while ensuring security and proper logging.